Jutta Braband: After the Bundestag

 In East Germany before 1989 Jutta Braband had supported herself as a free-lance fashion designer, but in the reunited Germany she found this career was no longer so readily available.
 She worked as a dress maker in 1994/95.
 Interviewed in 1998, however, she explained that "no one in East Berlin had any money for expensive clothes, and she could not afford to sell her things as cheaply as she had in the GDR".
 She quoted her daughter, by this time herself another single mother: "I'm going to find a rich man to support me."
 Although the remark was presented as a joke, it was not a joke that would have made much sense in the German Democratic Republic before 1990, where for a woman "that sort of dependence on a man was unknown".
-In 1993 she also became a trustee for the foundation responsible for the House of Democracy and Human Rights in Berlin, serving as chair of the trustees between 1997 and 2003.
-Between 1995 and 2005 she served as chief executive of ACUD, a multi-faceted arts and culture centre in downtown Berlin.
+In 1993 she also became a trustee for the foundation responsible for the House of Democracy and Human Rights in Berlin, and chair of the trustees between 1997 and 2003.
+Between 1995 and 2005 she was chief executive of ACUD, a multi-faceted arts and culture centre in downtown Berlin.
 During this time, in 2002, she changed her forename from Jutta to Judith.